Springhill, Louisiana

-Springhill is a city in northern Webster Parish, Louisiana, United States.
+Springhill is a small city in the northernmost of Webster Parish, Louisiana, United States.
 The population was 5,279 at the 2010 census, a decrease of 160 since 2000.
 Springhill is part of the Minden Micropolitan Statistical Area though it is thirty miles north of Minden, the seat of government of Webster Parish.
 The Springhill population is 34 percent African American, compared to 25 percent minority in 2000.